alifirhas/cmdk-revision/src/520-535/524-Devil-poem.md

 "The void will slowly erode you a little bit, and eventually devour you, and the power of the Holy Light you are proud of can no longer protect you."

-"Your light will eventually go out, your body will dissipate, and your soul will not be able to return to the high heaven.
+"Your light will eventually go out, your body will dissipate, and your soul will not be able to return to the High Heaven.
 Either you disappear completely, or you will be taken by the void, and then create an ugly void creature with your soul."

 "No one can save you.
 The hope you hold on is empty, and miracles will not happen.
 When your strength is worn out bit by bit, you will also sink bit by bit."